OpitzLab/CL-phase/README.md

 2) FFT-based prediction (FFT), and
 3) Educated Temporal Prediction (ETP).

-Real-time EEG data acuisition is done using LSL (https://github.com/sccn/labstreaminglayer).
+Real-time EEG data acquisition is done using LSL (https://github.com/sccn/labstreaminglayer).
 Triggers to the TMS machine are delivered from the parallel port on the PC using InpOutx64 DLL (http://www.highrez.co.uk/downloads/inpout32/).
 The code runs in MATLAB (MathWorks) 2014b+ and requires the FieldTrip toolbox (https://github.com/fieldtrip/fieldtrip).